 Show me, tell me

-The possible questions and answers are listed below to help you prepare for this section of the practical test.
+The DVSA publish the possible questions and answers.
+These are listed below to help you prepare for this section of the practical test.

 Q1.
 Show me how you would check that the direction indicators are working.